-You may start by seeing your family doctor or a general practitioner to find out if your anxiety could be related to your physical health.
-Your doctor can check for signs of an underlying illness that may need treatment.
+You may start by seeing your primary care doctor to find out if your anxiety could be related to your physical health.
+Your doctor can check for signs of an underlying condition that may need treatment.

 However, you may need to see a specialist if you have severe anxiety.
 A psychiatrist is a medical doctor who specializes in diagnosing and treating mental health conditions.
 A psychologist and certain other mental health providers can diagnose anxiety and provide counseling (psychotherapy).